 The NAOF’s most important permanent cooperation forums are:

-Other forms of international cooperation include:
+Other forms of international activities include, for example:

-• participating in INTOSAI and EUROSAI working groups,
+participating in INTOSAI and EUROSAI working groups and networks

-• acting as the national liaison authority of the European Court of Auditors,
+acting as the national liaison authority of the European Court of Auditors

-• participating in parallel and joint audits of SAIs,
+participating in parallel and joint audits of SAIs

-• participating in peer reviews of foreign SAIs,
+participating in peer reviews of foreign SAIs

-• participating in international cooperation networks of Independent Fiscal Institutions (IFIs),
+participating in international cooperation networks of Independent Fiscal Institutions (IFIs)

 More information on the NAOF’s international cooperation